vais/restart/README.md

 # Restart

-Runs your shell command, then re-runs it any time filesystem change is detected.
+On MS Windows, restart runs your shell command, then re-runs it any time filesystem change is detected.

 EXAMPLE: `restart ruby test.rb`